 Accordingly, courts have adopted an objective approach to the construction of contracts; subjective intentions, understandings and expectations are disregarded as irrelevant.

-For example, if a written offer refers to attached terms that are not actually attached to the final contract, this may be sufficient for a court to consider that the parties objectively intended to infer those terms.
+For example, if a written offer refers to attached terms that are provided to the other party and that are agreed to by that party, but those terms are inadvertently not attached to the final contract, this may be sufficient for a court to consider that the parties objectively intended to incorporate those terms.

 Issues about whether or not a term has been incorporated into a contract often come up in the following circumstances: